mariahnorell/website/content/courses/intro_pa/python/python.md

 | Standard Deviation | `df_name.column_name.std()` |
 | Count Instances | `df_name.column_name.count()` |

-For example, to obtain the max value of one column in the data set:
+For example, to obtain the max value of one column in the data set we would use this command:

 ```python
 import pandas as pd